ucam-cl-dtg/android-vulnerabilities/input/play/historicplaydashboard.md

  </div>
 </div>

-The graph is outdated but the [spreadsheet](play/androiddevolperdashboardhistory.ods) and [CSV file](play/androiddevolperdashboardhistory.csv) are updated monthly.
+The graph was last updated with data for May 2019 but the [spreadsheet](play/androiddevolperdashboardhistory.ods) and [CSV file](play/androiddevolperdashboardhistory.csv) are updated monthly.

 {%
 with open('input/play/androiddevolperdashboardhistory.csv') as csvfile: